croit/grafana-dashboards/README.md

 * URL: http://localhost:23647 (adjust when not running on the same node)
 * Access: Proxy
 * Auth: Basic Auth, With Credentials
-* User: graphite
-* Password: your croit installation's graphite password

-You can also add a Graphite user to the file `/config/.htpasswd-graphite` in the croit Docker container.
+* User/Password: any croit user with "Viewer" privileges

 ## Import the Dashboards
 Select Dashboards -> Import from the Grafana main menu.